AlbinBjerhem/mongoDB_books/documentation/manuelTesting.md

 ### Test Details in Postman
 - **Name of Tests**: POST 8.
 Authors, GET 8.
 Authors, PUT 8.
 Authors & DELETE 8.
 Authors
-- **Location**: Books_API > Manual testing > Test 08 > Author Tests
+- **Location**: Books_API > API Tests > Test 08 > Author Tests

 ---

-# Manual Testing 8: Books
+# Manual & Automatic Testing 8: Books

 ## Test Case

-"Verify that the API supports full lifecycle management of books with GET, POST, PUT, and DELETE operations."
+## Manual
+"Test if the API correctly handles different HTTP methods (GET, POST, PUT, DELETE) for each endpoint and returns appropriate status codes and responses for each method."

+## Automatic
+"Create an automated test and test if the API correctly handles different HTTP methods (GET, POST, PUT, DELETE) for each endpoint and returns appropriate status codes and responses for each method."

+## Motivation
+Here we are testing so the API can use all requests, GET, POST, PUT and DELETE so that we can retrive data, add data, change data and delete data.
+In this test the same ones are used for manual and automatic testing.

 ## Test Steps
 1. **POST**: Send a POST request to `/api/books` to create a new book.